cardinalby/github-action-ts-run-api/docs/run-result.md

 ### 🔹 `commands.addedPaths`

-Array of "add path" commands parsed from GITHUB_PATH file or from stdout.
+Array of "add path" commands (parsed both from stdout and from $GITHUB_PATH file).

 <details>
 <summary>Example</summary>